bscotch/stitch/packages/vscode/README.md

 Edit your [GameMaker](https://gamemaker.io/en) projects in VSCode!
 This extension provides Intellisense and other features for GameMaker projects.

+*Read about recent changes in the [changelog](https://github.com/bscotch/stitch/blob/develop/packages/vscode/CHANGELOG.md).*

-**⚠️WARNING⚠️** Stitch is able to make large-scale, irreversible changes to GameMaker projects.
+**Careful!** Stitch is able to make large-scale, irreversible changes to GameMaker projects.
 Make sure you're using source control!

 *Stitch and its logo are trademarks of [Butterscotch Shenanigans](https://www.bscotch.net) (a.k.a.
 "Bscotch").
 Stitch and Bscotch are unaffiliated with GameMaker.*